c-w-Inf/Infinity/README.md

 # There is a little bug about the UI.
-That happens when you hold a weapon and try to reload.
 # Acknowledgements to: Superchang & Tischchen
 # QQ group id: 834502790